 - 20. Where all the partners in a partnership arrangement are members of our Scheme, a student may bring a complaint to us about what any partner has done or not done.
 Even though one partner will have issued the Completion of Procedures Letter we may consider what each of the partners has done or not done, depending on the particular circumstances of the case. - 21.
 Sometimes a student may complain to us about one partner but we establish that another partner was responsible for the matter complained about.
 In that case, we may consider the complaint as being about the other partner.
 Sometimes it is very difficult to untangle which partner is responsible for different parts of a student's complaint.
-We will decide whether to seek information from one or both partners.
 We may decide to uphold the student's complaint about both or all partners and recommend a remedy for the student, and expect the partners to work together to deliver that remedy.
-We will always give the provider to which we are making the Recommendation(s) the opportunity to respond to the complaint before we finalise the Recommendation(s).